National Bank of the Kyrgyz Republic: Functions

+In September 2024 it has been reported that the National Bank of Kyrgyz Republic plans to introduce new measures that will improve the security and protection of clients, such as effective anti-fraud systems, that will help detect suspicious transactions and prevent fraud.

 Monetary policy

 The monetary policy carried out by the central bank is to meet the overall objective of price stability in the country.
 A quantitative target of the monetary policy as set out by the bank is the maintaining of inflation rate within the range of 5-7 percent in the medium-term period.
 In the event of internal macroeconomic instability due to the small and open economy of the Kyrgyz Republic, monetary policy measures will be focused on returning inflation rate to the quantitative target.
 The medium-term objective of this policy is to strengthen operation of the interest rate channel in the transmission mechanism.
 Development of the policy will be carried out on the basis of the interest rates targeting, because using interest rates as the target for the monetary policy will allow the central bank to affect the short-term market rates, thereby creating conditions for convergence of the rates in the money and lending market.
 The central bank also develops policies to promote financial inclusion which targets the rural parts of the country as the economy there is still largely agricultural based.
 These would overall contribute to long-term economic growth in the republic.